Book Launch at St Buryan – April 2024

 Book Launch at Tintagel – March 2024

-The twelfth of March was an auspicious day when the second part of my life journey was released.
-It takes a huge amount of time and effort from an author as well as their publishing company to produce a book.
+The twelfth of March was an auspicious day as the second part of my life journey was released in book form.
+It takes a huge amount of time, effort, focus and discipline from an author to complete a book.
+The publishing companies also work hard to produce them.
 When the day of completion eventually arrives it feels rather surreal!

-Lorna who owns the Healing Star in Penzance has been a constant support, providing books and some of her stock at the events.
+Lorna who owns the Healing Star in Penzance has been a constant support.
+She attended the event and set up a stall to provide books along with some of her magical items.

-A delightful group arrived at the Wooton Inn on yet another wet and windy day.
+A delightful group of people arrived at the Wooton Inn to support me despite the typical Cornish weather on yet another wet and windy day.

-One in particular, was the person who invited me to a new development circle twenty-eight years ago when I attended my first psychic workshop.
+One person who I have a special connection with is Vicki, the first person to invite me to a psychic development circle twenty-eight years ago when I attended my first workshop at a spiritualist church in Kent.

-Others who attended have become good friends over the years and I appreciate their genuine support.
+Others who attended this event have since become good friends and I appreciate their genuine support.

 Speaking about my journey and the books I have published flows easily, as I do not see it as a formal talk, it feels more like an informal ‘chat’, encouraging the group to ask questions and make comments whenever they wish.